bryanwills/AI-Creator/readme.md

 - Cultural context adaptation and localization of humor
 - Performance style transformation while preserving core comedic elements
 - Voice generation

+To produce high-quality cross-cultural comedy content, we first generate character emotion audio tracks and audience reaction effects (e.g., laughter, applause).
+Using LLM, we rewrite scripts line by line based on user requirements while annotating speech tones and speaker identities (`adapter.py`).
+We then select pre-recorded audio samples according to these tone and speaker markers, employing the open-source CosyVoice tool for voice synthesis (`synth.py`).
+Finally, to create corresponding video footage, we format the audio components into Movie Editing-compatible input specifications (`translator.py`), leveraging the movie editing agent pipeline to assemble the final video output.

 #### 2.3.1 English Stand-up Comedy to Chinese Crosstalk
 <table>